 At this point, I would like to explain, what is the most important in understanding the solar eclipse phenomenon occurrence in its extended sense.
 Our planet has a thick atmosphere, and as we have the astronomical day, which explanation is the presence of the Sun (or at least its peace) above the horizon, we can experience also the period, when only Earth’s atmosphere is illuminated, what is concluded as the part of the astronomical night.

-If the lunar shadow affects the illumination level in the Earth’s atmosphere on its path, probably it happens over the entire length of sunlit atmosphere, at least its upper parts.
-Thus the optical changes can be observed far away from the eclipse zone, with no presence of Sun itself.
-The best impact obviously is to be noticed at the rough extension of umbral or antumbral path, although the optic events tend to be appreciable also beyond the prenumbral zone.
+If the lunar shadow affects the illumination level in the Earth’s atmosphere on its path, probably it happens over the entire length of the sunlit atmosphere, at least its upper parts.
+Thus the optical changes can be observed far away from the eclipse zone, with no presence of the Sun itself.
+The best impact obviously is to be noticed at the rough extension of the umbral or antumbral path, although the optic events tend to be appreciable also beyond the penumbral zone.

-Let’s consider all 6 cases taken into account by this eclipse occurrence on July 2nd, 2019 at the Argentinian Atlantic coast (Pic.
+Let’s consider all 6 cases taken into account by this eclipse occurrence on July 2nd, 2019 on the Argentinian Atlantic coast (Pic.
 6).

-Instance I – Before the totality – An observer is watching the waning crescent of eclipsed Sun, which actually is going under the horizon.
-In Pinamar the maximum obscuration possible to observe (according to Suncalc.org application) was 93,6% and for Santa Teresita accordingly 94,5%.
-Afterwards, the crescent Sun went under the horizon.
+The instance I – Before the totality – An observer is watching the waning crescent of eclipsed Sun, which actually is going under the horizon.
+In Pinamar the maximum obscuration possible to observe (according to the Suncalc.org application) was 93,6% and for Santa Teresita accordingly 94,5%.
+Afterward, the crescent Sun went under the horizon.
 Referring it to our pattern, an observer is watching the crescent sunset with both horns down.
-The atmosphere remains illuminated, analogically to non-eclipse conditions, only darker as the prenumbra is progressing.
+The atmosphere remains illuminated, analogically to non-eclipse conditions, only darker as the penumbra is progressing.

-Instance II – IInd contact at the line of sunset – what took place around 130km north-west of Atlantic coast.
+Instance II – IInd contact at the line of sunset – what took place around 130km northwest of the Atlantic coast.
 For the observer located already in the shaded part of Earth, the atmosphere right above, and behind (antisolar direction) is still illuminated.
-Approaching umbra can be seen in the solar direction.
-The moment of IInd contact at the line of sunset means also the moment of IInd contact in the upper atmosphere illuminated by Sun.
-Unlike the higher altitude of Sun, where the umbral shape is oval, at lower altitudes of Sun it becomes far extended, often spreading from solar direction to the opposite one.
+The approaching umbra can be seen in the solar direction.
+The moment of IInd contact at the line of sunset means also the moment of IInd contact in the upper atmosphere illuminated by the Sun.
+Unlike the higher altitude of the Sun, where the umbral shape is oval, at lower altitudes of the Sun it becomes far extended, often spreading from the solar direction to the opposite one.
 It is driven by changing the geometry of the shadow, which becomes more parallel near the Earth’s terminator.
 This is a wide topic for the future not for now.
-For our information, I would like just to say, that when this lunar shadow grows into the parallel position to the Earth’s surface, then its progress will be somewhat correlated to the Earth’s shadow.
+For our information, I would like just to say, that when this lunar shadow grows into a parallel position to the Earth’s surface, then its progress will be somewhat correlated to the Earth’s shadow.
 It means, that as the eclipse progress we should see as the atmosphere is shaded from the very bottom to the top.

-Instance IV – between mid-eclipse and IIIrd contact – it’s the time, when the Earth’s atmosphere is shaded at its whole thickness.
-The sky is to be divided into three major pieces, where left and right is illuminated by crescent Sun, and the middle one is shaded.
-It’s the best moment to see the stars or other celestial objects because the sky surface brightness is the lowest.
+Instance IV – between mid-eclipse and IIIrd contact – it’s the time when the Earth’s atmosphere is shaded at its whole thickness.
+The sky is to be divided into three major pieces, where the left and right are illuminated by the crescent Sun, and the middle one is shaded.
+It’s the best moment to see the stars or other celestial objects because the sky’s surface brightness is the lowest.

 Instance V – just after the IIIrd contact – in a geometrical sense the observer should see how the lowest parts of the atmosphere become brighter again, as the Moon’s shadow recedes.
 It should be another 30s on the zenithal sky, before the umbral edge reaches the Ozone layer, unlike the sky towards the antisolar direction, which the shadow cone leaves quickly.

-The shadow calculated by Xavier Jubier is extended beyond the eclipse visibility, reaching down to 1,2 degree below the horizon.
-That’s why the Santa Teresita is covered (Pic.
-7,8), where totality started at the solar altitude -0,2 degrees and peaked at -1 degree.
-The rough range of visibility the horizontal total solar eclipse can be seen in the screenshot below (Pic.
-8), where we can see how the shadow looks like at the 2nd contact by the terminator line.
-It starts to extend further in the atmosphere.
+The shadow calculated by Xavier Jubier is extended beyond the eclipse visibility, reaching down to 1,2 degrees below the horizon.
+That’s why Santa Teresita is covered (Pic.
+7,8), where totality started at the solar altitude of -0,2 degrees and peaked at -1 degree.
+The rough range of visibility of the horizontal total solar eclipse can be seen in the screenshot below (Pic.
+8), where we can see how the shadow looks at the 2nd contact by the terminator line.
+It starts to extend further into the atmosphere.

 5. WEBCAM RECORDS FROM THE DAY OF TOTALITY

-Because of the different video resolution, the results vary.
+Because of the different video resolutions, the results vary.
 Another affliction of webcams, in general, is an automatic ISO change as the light level drops.
 It’s individual for each camera, but in a majority of cases excludes the comfort of this type of observation, unless the totality takes place, as here.
-The light drop, when lunar shadow approaches are significant enough to beat up the webcam ISO settings.
-It didn’t happen for Montevideo location, thereby the results of observation are poor.
-On the other hand, one webcam in Santa Teresita was little intensified on the ISO changes, which brought excellent aftereffects because the sky during the greatest phase was completely dark.
-Now I would like to present how the 2019 solar eclipse below the horizon was recorded by the single camera.
+The light drop, when the lunar shadow approaches are significant enough to beat up the webcam ISO settings.
+It didn’t happen for the Montevideo location, thereby the results of observation are poor.
+On the other hand, one webcam in Santa Teresita was a little intensified by the ISO changes, which brought excellent aftereffects because the sky during the greatest phase was completely dark.
+Now I would like to present how the 2019 solar eclipse below the horizon was recorded by a single camera.

 A. Montevideo – the view from Playa Pocitas Panoramica was quite poor due to cloudiness.
-The best indicator of occurring eclipse (except for streetlights) was dimming light on the clouds.
+The best indicator of an occurring eclipse (except for streetlights) was the dimming light on the clouds.
 The cloud deck was thin enough to let some solar beams come through.
 At the maximum phase, they are not visible.
-Moreover, the cloudiness further towards the La Plata mouth appear to look darker.
+Moreover, the cloudiness further toward the La Plata mouth appears to look darker.
 I believe, the umbra would be clearly visible under the clear sky there, as the webcam was located merely 85km from the northern limit of totality (Pic.
 9).

-B. Santa Teresita I – the webcam with smallish resolution (merely 360p) brought one of the best results not only particularly this observation, but all of them since 2016.
-Due to lower intensification on the ISO sensitivity this camera shown an exceptional umbral movement across the eastern sky with all optic elements related to this movement (Pic.
+B. Santa Teresita I – the webcam with a smallish resolution (merely 360p) brought one of the best results not only particularly this observation, but all of them since 2016.
+Due to lower intensification on the ISO sensitivity, this camera showed an exceptional umbral movement across the eastern sky with all optic elements related to this movement (Pic.
 10).

-The contact of the Moon’s shadow with the Earth’s one results the strong deteriorating of the antitwilight arch appearance.
-As you can see, it emanates strong orange light on the right, which is completely shaded on the left and appear as the continuous blue colour, typical for upper part of the sky.
-This view was a bit disturbed by the cumulus clouds producing the anticrepuscular rays in the middle of image.
-A very end of the lunar shadow is to be spotted just above the Earth’s shadow line, what appears as a fuzzy tail, petering out when moving our sight up left.
+The contact of the Moon’s shadow with the Earth’s one results in the strong deterioration of the antitwilight arch appearance.
+As you can see, it emanates strong orange light on the right, which is completely shaded on the left and appear as a continuous blue colour, typical for the upper part of the sky.
+This view was a bit disturbed by the cumulus clouds producing the anticrepuscular rays in the middle of the image.
+The very end of the lunar shadow is to be spotted just above the Earth’s shadow line, what appears as a fuzzy tail, petering out when moving our sight up left.
 The cumulus cloud deck on the left remains still shaded.

-Looking at the image above, we can spot a huge difference with the sky colouration between two lunar shadow edges.
-From where does it comes from?
+Looking at the image above, we can spot a huge difference in the sky colouration between the two lunar shadow edges.
+From where does it comes?
 There are basically 2 explanations for that.
-First one explains the general shift towards red when the Sun is eclipsed by another body, which explains the Rayleigh scattering.
+The first one explains the general shift towards red when the Sun is eclipsed by another body, which explains the Rayleigh scattering.
 The effect of the redder sky is in this event somewhat doubled, as the Sun is low above the horizon and the long light wavelengths are scattered with bigger intensity.
 However, if you take a detailed look, then you can see that the left edge of the umbra doesn’t look as reddish as the right one.
 It leads to the second explanation of this problem (Pic.
 13).

 Imagine, that you are watching the typical sunset.
 You can see, that when the Sun plunges into thicker Earth’s atmosphere, then its colour can slightly vary as per above.
 The upper part of the Sun can still look yellow, whereas the lower part may be reddish at the same time.

 That would happen at the moment of totality, as it reaches its limit near the Atlantic coast in Argentina.
-The eclipsed Sun wasn’t visible from the ground, unlike the troposphere level, which causes around 3 degrees dip of horizon.
-If we provide 2 opposite circumstances on our pattern above and see Baily’s Beads appearance by the 2nd and 3rd contact, then we would spot a huge difference with the light quality.
+The eclipsed Sun wasn’t visible from the ground, unlike the troposphere level, which causes around 3 degrees dip in the horizon.
+If we provide 2 opposite circumstances on our pattern above and see Baily’s Bead’s appearance by the 2nd and 3rd contact, then we would spot a huge difference in the light quality.
 Because the umbra was moving not exactly along with the eclipse centerline, I placed Baily’s Beads slightly on the right and left unlike at the top and the bottom.
-Nevertheless, looking on this image (Pic.
+Nevertheless, looking at this image (Pic.
 13) you should understand this explanation.
-The 3rd contact taken place, when the solar disk was shining through the thicker atmosphere, than by 2nd contact at the same moment.
-Hence the sky near the umbral edge tends to scatter a bit more reddish light, what eventually faints, as more parts of the solar disk (while these one shining upper above the horizon) are uncovered.
-The similar optic phenomenon is to be visible in the Pinamar webcam images, about which a bit later in this chapter (Pic.
+The 3rd contact took place, when the solar disk was shining through the thicker atmosphere, then by 2nd contact at the same moment.
+Hence the sky near the umbral edge tends to scatter a bit more reddish light, which eventually faints, as more parts of the solar disk (while these ones shining upper above the horizon) are uncovered.
+A similar optic phenomenon is to be visible in the Pinamar webcam images, about which a bit later in this chapter (Pic.
 17).

 C. Santa Teresita II – fortunately, this webcam was working at the moment of totality.
 The fleeting Moon’s shadow has been captured perfectly.